How many confetti cannons do I need?

 Photo shoots

 Generally, stick to small confetti cannons.
-Usually the shot is tight in on the subject, so larger cannons will simply fire the confetti out of shot.
-If you want more confetti in shot, fire more small cannons.
-Plan for a few takes as you are likely to adjust your camera and firing angle after the first shot of confetti.
+Usually, the shot is tight in on the subject, so larger cannons will simply fire the confetti out of shot.
+If you want more confetti in shot, fire more small cannons rather than larger.

 Corporate launch/party